 Many of the provisions of the tenant-based voucher regulations [24 CFR 982] also apply to the PBV program.
 This includes requirements related to determining eligibility and selecting applicants from the waiting list.
 Even with these similarities, there are requirements that are unique to the PBV program.
-This part describes the requirements and policies related to eligibility and admission to the PBV program.
+This part describes the requirements and policies related to eligibility and admission to the PBV program

 18-V.B.
-PROHIBITED RESCREENING OF EXISTING TENANTS UPON CONVERSION [Notice PIH 2012-32, REV-3]
+PROHIBITED RESCREENING OF EXISTING TENANTS UPON CONVERSION [Notice PIH 2019-23]

 Current households cannot be excluded from occupancy at the covered project based on any rescreening, income eligibility, or income targeting provisions.
 Consequently, current households will be grandfathered for application of any eligibility criteria to conditions that occurred prior to conversion but will be subject to any ongoing eligibility requirements for actions that occur after conversion.
-Post-conversion, the tenure of all residents of the covered project is protected pursuant to PBV requirements regarding continued occupancy unless explicitly modified by Notice PIH 2012-32, REV-3 (e.g., rent phase-in provisions).
+Post-conversion, the tenure of all residents of the covered project is protected pursuant to PBV requirements regarding continued occupancy unless explicitly modified by Notice PIH 2019-23 (e.g., rent phase-in provisions).
 For example, a unit with a household that was over-income at time of conversion would continue to be treated as an assisted unit.
 Thus, 24 CFR 982.201, concerning eligibility and targeting, will not apply for current households.
 Once that remaining household moves out, the unit must be leased to an eligible family.
-Existing residents at the time of conversion may not be rescreened for citizenship status or have their social security numbers reverified.
+Existing residents at the time of conversion may not be rescreened for citizenship status nor have their social security numbers re-verified.

 Further, so as to facilitate the right to return to the assisted property, this provision must apply to current public housing residents of the converting project that will reside in non-RAD PBV units placed in a project that contain RAD PBV units.
 Such families and such contract units will otherwise be subject to all requirements of the applicable program, specifically 24 CFR 983 for non-RAD PBV.
+Any non-RAD PBV units located in the same project are also subject to the right to return.